Sir John Morden, 1st Baronet: Early life

-Born in London, the son of a goldsmith (George Morden), Morden was apprenticed to Sir William Soame, a wealthy London merchant and member of the British East India Company, in 1643.
-After a posting in Aleppo in Turkey, Morden returned to London in 1660 having amassed a substantial fortune and become a member of the East India company himself.
+Born in London, the son of George Morden (‘a Housekeeper and Working Fellow, also Goldsmith) and his wife Martha, Morden was apprenticed to Sir William Soame, a wealthy London merchant and member of the British East India Company, in 1643.
+Morden joined the Turkey Company and after a posting in Aleppo in Turkey, he returned to London in 1660 having amassed a substantial fortune.
 It is said that, having decided to return to England, Morden loaded his complete fortune into three ships, none of which arrived at the expected time, prompting his deep despair.
 However, their eventual arrival after difficult voyages led him to rejoice and made him determined to help merchants who had fallen on hard times.

 In 1669, he purchased (for £4,200) Wricklemarsh Manor (now part of Lee) in south-east London, an estate of over 250 acres (1 km2) with a mansion house.
 Created a baronet in 1688 by King James II, in 1691 he became Commissioner of Excise under King William III, and was Member of Parliament for Colchester from 1695 until 1698.

 Foundation of Morden College

-In 1695, after serving two years as Treasurer of Bromley College, a home for clergy widows, he resigned to establish – at a cost of £10,000 – his own hospice or almshouse for 'poor Merchants...and such as have lost their Estates by accidents, dangers and perils of the seas or by any other accidents ways or means in their honest endeavours to get their living by means of Merchandizing'.
+In 1695, after serving two years as Treasurer of Bromley College, a home for clergy widows, he resigned to establish, with his wife Susan – at a cost of £10,000 – his own hospice or almshouse for 'poor Merchants...and such as have lost their Estates by accidents, dangers and perils of the seas or by any other accidents ways or means in their honest endeavours to get their living by means of Merchandizing'.
 Morden College was built (to a design sometimes attributed to Sir Christopher Wren, but largely carried out by Edward Strong, his master mason) on the north-east corner of the Wricklemarsh estate and was intended to house 40 single or widowed men.
-College trustees were drawn from the East India Company and Turkey Company.
+College trustees were drawn from the Turkey Company and since 1884 from the Aldermen of the City of London.
 The building was visited and written about by John Evelyn and Daniel Defoe.
 Evelyn's Diary for 9 June 1695 records: